improbable-eng/etcd-cluster-operator/docs/design/resources.md

 1. A user edits the `EtcdCluster` resource to increase the size by one.
-2. Using the logic above, the cluster operator notes that the cluster is undersized by one and adds a new member to the etcd cluster using the etcd API.
+2. Using the logic above, the cluster controller notes that the cluster is undersized by one and adds a new member to the etcd cluster using the etcd API.
-3. The cluster operator then notices that the cluster expects a member that does not have a `EtcdPeer` resource, and so adds one.
+3. The cluster controller then notices that the cluster expects a member that does not have a `EtcdPeer` resource, and so adds one.
-4. The peer operator creates the PVC and pod for the new peer, which then bootstraps and joins the cluster.
+4. The peer controller creates the PVC and pod for the new peer, which then bootstraps and joins the cluster.

 ### Scale-down

 1. A user edits the `EtcdCluster` resource to decrease the size by one.
-2. Using the logic above, the cluster operator notes that the number of members in the etcd cluster is too big by one and removes one.
+2. Using the logic above, the cluster controller notes that the number of members in the etcd cluster is too big by one and removes one.
-3. The cluser operator notices that it has a `EtcdPeer` resource for a peer that the cluster does not know about and deletes one.
+3. The cluster controller notices that it has a `EtcdPeer` resource for a peer that the cluster does not know about and deletes one.
 4. A deletion hook for the peer resource removes the pod, but not any PVCs associated with the pod.